NSDawn/party-box/party-box-comprehensive-rules.md

 	- 0.1.0a The rules herein are incomplete by nature, and focus on interactions and characteristics of cards currently within the cube.
 Further amendments are always possible
 - 0.0.1 Nishant's Party Box (henceforth, 'NPB') is a silly format.
 No rule of NPB is truly set in stone, and no interaction in NPB is truly unambiguous.
 	- 0.0.1b Player discretion will be oft noted herein, which defers to the attitude, play style, hopes and dreams of players, as long as the players reach accord.
 Even when not stated, player discretion may override any rule written herein or on card text.
-- 0.0.2 Party Box is a shared-deck ('cube') format.
+- 0.0.2 Party Box is a shared-deck ('cube', 'box') format.
 Cards are provided by the party box owner.
-- 0.0.3 Players start the game with 40 life.
+- 0.0.3 Players start the game with 20 life.
 Other starting life totals may be played, upon player discretion.
 - 0.0.4 Players draw five cards as their starting hand.
 Players may not mulligan.
 	- 0.1.4a Reasonable levels of commiseration regarding card quality of one's opening hand is permissible.
 However, players deemed to be complaining too much by other players may be ejected.